-From being conceived centuries ago for practical purposes, like providing shade or hold on to body heat in frigid conditions, types of hats have progressed beyond their pedestrian origins into the must-have accessory territory.
+From being conceived centuries ago for practical purposes, like providing shade or hold on to body heat in frigid conditions, types of hats for men have progressed beyond their pedestrian origins into the must-have accessory territory.

 This post may have affiliate links, meaning we earn a small commission on purchases through the links (at no extra cost to you).
 This does not change our opinion but does help support the site.
 Thank you!